 Your vet may be able to prescribe medications to help treat the symptoms of osteoarthritis, but it is wiser to try to prevent the condition in the first place.
 To do so, you’ll need to monitor your dog’s weight carefully and prevent him from engaging in any repetitive, high-impact activities.

-Caucasian Mountain Dogs are also susceptible to cataracts, which can eventually render them functionally blind.
+Caucasian Shepherds are also susceptible to cataracts, which can eventually render them functionally blind.
 Some also appear predisposed to suffering from food allergies.

 Adding a Caucasian Mountain Dog to your family is not like adopting a Labrador Retriever; these are serious animals who require serious care regimens.
 You’ll have to ensure that you provide your Caucasian Mountain Dog with the right type of care to ensure he remains healthy, happy and properly balanced.